-The role of markup changes Finally, we repeat all counterfactuals allowing the markups to change strategically.
+The role of markup changes Finally, we repeat all counterfactuals allowing the markups to change strategically (counterfactuals III and IV).
 As seen in the last set of results of Table 5.3, this has a relatively minor impact on the average pass-through, as well as on the relative differences across counterfactuals, although it increases the variance.